ReshmaAnnaThomas/ThornyFlat_DollySods/README.md

 Now you are in the shell.
 Run your commands now!

-# Step-by-step procedure to run Heimdall+Fetch pipeline usimg `your`
+# Step-by-step procedure to run Heimdall+Fetch pipeline using `your`

 1. `your_writer.py` can convert files from one format to another.
 This is optional. `your_rfimask.py` will give a mask of bad channels which you can use in the subsequent steps.
 2. `your_heimdall.py` runs heimdall on the input file